White House aide mocks McCain's cancer: 'He's dying anyway'

 The White House didn't deny that Sadler made the remarks.
 Asked for comment, it said in a statement only: "We respect Senator McCain's service to our nation and he and his family are in our prayers during this difficult time."

+The comments dismayed many Republicans on Capitol Hill, where McCain, who was first elected to the Senate in 1986, is a widely admired figure.
+Multiple Republican sources and aides told NBC News on Thursday night that they had been on the phone with colleagues expressing disbelief about what was said.

-Multiple White House spokespeople didn't respond when asked about Sadler's future in the Trump administration.
+Multiple White House spokesmen didn't respond when asked about Sadler's future in the Trump administration.

 McCain, 81, who was tortured by his North Vietnamese captors during the Vietnam War, said Wednesday that he opposed Haspel's nomination because of her role in the CIA's use of brutal "enhanced" interrogation techniques after the terrorist attacks of Sept.
 11, 2001.